nidrissi/web/content/post/next-stop-paris.md

 I've been at the Fields Institute (in Toronto) for a week now, to participate in the summer school on derived geometry and higher structures.
 The lectures and talks are delightful!
-This whole conference is impressive (especially the abundant food)!
+This whole conference is impressive!
 Hopefully my own talk yesterday was not out of place.
 I also learned that some people actually do read my blog!
 I was a bit surprised.
 So now I have the moral obligation to flesh out my posts a little.